 Pvt.
 Francis Ignatius McGuire

-Francis was a worker at the copper smelter owned by the Anaconda Copper Company when he was drafted into the U.S. Army.
-He was inducted on March 19, 1941 at Salt Lake City.
-He was sent to Fort Knox, Kentucky, for basic training and then sent to camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
+Francis was a worker at the copper smelter owned by the Anaconda Copper Company when he was drafted into the U.S. Army while living in Nevada.
+He was inducted on March 19, 1941, at Salt Lake City and sent to Fort Knox, Kentucky, for basic training.
+In the late summer of 1941, he was sent to camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.

-Francis's tank battalion did not take part in the maneuvers that were being held at Camp Polk while they were there.
+His tank battalion did not take part in the maneuvers that were being held at Camp Polk while they were there.
 After the maneuvers, the 192nd Tank Battalion, which had taken part in maneuvers, was informed that it was being sent overseas.
-Since the battalion was mainly made up of National Guardsmen, those men who were married, or 29 years old or older, were given the chance to resign from federal service.
-Francis volunteered to replace a National Guardsman.
+Since the battalion was mainly made up of National Guardsmen, those men who were 29 years old or older, were given the chance to resign from federal service.
+Francis either volunteered to replace a National Guardsman or had his name drawn.
 He was assigned to B Company and to the tank of Zenon Bardowski.

-During the time they were in the Philippines, the tankers worked to ready their tanks for maneuvers.
-On December 8th, December 7th in the United States, Francis lived through the Japanese attack on Clark Airfield just ten hours after Pearl Harbor.
+On December 8th, December 7 in the United States, Francis lived through the Japanese attack on Clark Airfield just ten hours after Pearl Harbor.
 That morning news of the attack on Pearl Harbor reached the Philippines.
 The tankers were issued orders to guard the perimeter of the airfield against Japanese paratroopers.
 All morning, the sky was filled with American planes.
 At 12 noon, the planes landed.

 Around 12:45, the tankers watched as planes approached the airfield from the north.
 Fifty-four planes were counted by the tankers.
 At first, they believed the planes were American.
 Then, they watched as little silver droplets fell from the planes.
 It was only when explosions took place on the runways that the tankers knew the planes were Japanese.